vulpineblaze/irc_bot_test001/README.md

       * `!q setname bloodninja`
       * `!q setattack casts lvl.9999999 lightning bolt`
       * `!q setdefend I put on my hat and wizard robe`
+    * make a "profile" db object, store all of the madlib text

     * this opens up the option of having bots act as 'Player' to create monsters, saves a shitton of coding and complexity in this project
       * second project would be config-driven bot Monsters, might need is_monster flag in this project though for some logic